-All school personnel are mandated reporters of suspected abuse and/or neglect.
-Mandated reporters are required to report suspected child abuse and neglect immediately through the statewide hotline (1.844.CO.4.KIDS) when they have reasonable cause to believe that a child who is under 18 years old has been harmed or is in danger of being abused physically, sexually, or through neglect.
-All school personnel will follow required protocols for reporting the suspected abuse or neglect.
+All school personnel are mandated reporters.
+Mandated reporters are legally required to report through the statewide hotline (1.844.CO.4.KIDS) when they have reasonable cause to believe that a child who is under 18 years old has been harmed or is in danger of being abused physically, sexually, or through neglect.